mbartsch/eks-plugin/README.md

 ```

 ## Todo
+- [ ] Move it to use 'trees' instead of a single command
 - [ ] error handling
 - [ ] auto configure $HOME/.kube/config
 - [ ] Write the plugin in python to be more portable